General No Pity: Early life and taking up arms

-"General No Pity" is the nom du guerre of Clement Mbashie, an Anglophone Cameroonian who was born in Bambalang.
+Clement Mbashie was an Anglophone Cameroonian born in Bambalang.
 In the late 2000s, he studied at the Cameroon College of Arts, Science and Technology Bambili, a secondary school in Mezam.
 He was forced to work part-time to pay for his education.
 After a first failure to achieve GCE Ordinary Level, he relocated to Buea where he became a doughnut and yogurt vendor while taking evening classes.
 His situation began to change as Buea became affected by the 2016–17 Cameroonian protests and the accompanying economic unrest, as Mbashie was laid off by his employer.
-By this point, he also had become the father of a son.
-After a period of unemployement, Mbashie opted to instead work as a motorbike taxi driver, a profession he practiced in the time leading up to and during the early stages of the Anglophone Crisis, an open separatist rebellion in western Cameroon.
+By this point, he also had fathered a son.
+After a period of unemployement, Mbashie opted to instead work as a motorbike taxi driver, a profession he practiced in the time leading up to and during the early stages of the Anglophone Crisis, an open separatist rebellion in western Cameroon..

 On 31 July 2018, the mayor of Buea banned all motorcycling within the city due to security reasons.
 Mbashie was among the members of the taxi driver trade union who unsuccessfully protested against this decision.
 Without a job and perspectives, as well as angered over the negative impact of the Cameroonian state on his life, Mbashie returned to Bambalang and joined the separatist movement.
 By 2019, he served alongside the Seven Karta, a rebel group associated with the Ambazonia Self-Defence Council.
 He was not a full member of the militia, however, spending time with the Seven Karta to learn how to operate as a guerrilla.
+His brother, Sylvester Mbashie, alias "Shina Rambo", also joined the rebellion at one point.